Tenby

 Writ of restitutionAfter appeal period

-Marshal execution7+ days after writ
+US Marshal execution7-14 days after writ

 Tenant protections during eviction

-• Sealed eviction records — eviction records are sealed from public view
+• Sealed eviction records — eviction records are sealed from public view in DC

 Late fees in DC